 - Choose something you’re passionate about.
 If the topic doesn’t excite you, it will be difficult to make it exciting for your audience.

 - Don’t write about something that has already been done to death… unless you’re ready to really challenge what’s already out there.
 Give your readers something they wouldn’t already have read somewhere else.
-It’ll be hard for search engines to rank you if they’ve already indexed lots of other content that essentially says the same thing.
+It’s hard for search engines to rank you if they’ve already indexed lots of content that says the same thing.

 - If you’re looking for search engine traffic, try coming up with a few variations of your topic title and Google them.
 See what gets returned, and then judge whether you can beat it.
 There’s no point spending hours writing your post only to realise you won’t get near the first page of Google for your target keywords.